-- Use the restroom and grab snacks and drinks before you hop in place.
+- Use the restroom and grab snacks and drinks before you hop into place.

 - If you have to leave the viewing area to get food or use the restroom, tell a cast member so you do not have trouble getting back in.

 - The show often takes place about park closing, or just after closing.
-If you are viewing the last show of the day, be prepared to show your FASTPASS to gain entry to the park if you are hopping in last minute.
+If you are viewing the last show of the day, be prepared to show your virtual queue to gain entry to the park if you are hopping in last minute.

 - Wear a poncho if you go for the first row in case of spray.

 - Dress warmly for comfort.
 It gets chilly during the show.

 - Visit Pixar Pier rides and attractions early.
-Some rides close prior to World of Color, such as Incredicoaster (line closes before World of Color, depending on current wait times — an hour wait will make it close an hour early), Pixar Pal-A-Round, Golden Zephyr, Silly Symphony Swings, Jumpin’ Jellyfish, Toy Story Midway Mania and Games of Pixar Pier.
+Some rides close prior to World of Color, such as Incredicoaster (line closes before World of Color, depending on current wait times — an hour wait will make it close an hour early), Pixar Pal-A-Round, Golden Zephyr, Silly Symphony Swings, Inside Out Emotional Whirlwind, Jumpin’ Jellyfish, Toy Story Midway Mania! and Games of Pixar Pier.
 (Ride Toy Story Midway Mania without a wait just before World of Color if you are not seeing the show that night, are seeing a later show or want to catch the backside of the water.
 If you are in line when it closes, you can stay in line.)

 - If World of Color ends before the park closes, take advantage of shorter ride lines after the show before exiting.